 In January 2021, the Company announced a partnership, in the ordinary course of business, with Simplenight to provide drivers and vehicle occupants with access to enhanced mobile capability for booking personalized entertainment and lifestyle experiences in addition to everyday purchases.
 Simplenight delivers a customizable and robust platform that enables brands to globally offer real-time book-ability across multiple categories such as dining, accommodations, attractions, events, gas, parking, shopping and more.
 The platform is unique in that it is designed to seamlessly integrate into automaker infotainment and navigation systems, as well as mobile applications and voice assistants.
-The Company plans to integrate Simplenight into its current and future connected vehicle technologies, including HomeLink[®], the automotive industry's leading car-to-home automation system.
-HomeLink[®] consists of vehicle-integrated buttons that can be programmed to operate a myriad of home automation devices.
-The Company is currently integrating Simplenight into its HomeLink Connect[®] app, which helps users program their HomeLink[®] buttons and control cloud-based devices from their vehicles.
+The Company plans to integrate Simplenight into its current and future connected vehicle technologies, including HomeLink®, the automotive industry's leading car-to-home automation system.
+HomeLink® consists of vehicle-integrated buttons that can be programmed to operate a myriad of home automation devices.
+Integration of Simplenight into the Company's HomeLink Connect® app is underway.
+The HomeLink Connect app allows users to program their HomeLink® buttons and control cloud-based devices from their vehicles.